kfoozminus/cheatsheets/kubernetes.md

 ### Components of CCM

   - CCM breaks away cloud dependent controller loops from kcm - Node controller, volume controller, router controller, service controller
-  - from 1.9, due to the complexity involved and due to the existing efforts to abstract away vendor specific volume logic, volume controller is not moved to ccm. instead ccm runs another controller called PersistentVolumeLabels controller. this controller is responsible for setting the zone and region labels on PersistentVolumes created in GCP and AWS clouds (QJenny is volumed controller still in or not? if in, who controls it?)
+  - from 1.9, due to the complexity involved and due to the existing efforts to abstract away vendor specific volume logic, volume controller is not moved to ccm. instead ccm runs another controller called PersistentVolumeLabels controller. this controller is responsible for setting the zone and region labels on PersistentVolumes created in GCP and AWS clouds (UJenny is volumed controller still in or not? if in, who controls it?)
   - the original plan to support volumes using CCM was to use Flex volumes to support pluggable volumes.
 However, a competing effort known as CSI is being planned to replace Flex.
-Considering these dynamics, we decided to have an intermediate stop gap measure until CSI becomes ready (QJenny)
+Considering these dynamics, we decided to have an intermediate stop gap measure until CSI becomes ready (UJenny)

 ### Functions of CCM
 #### 1. KCM
   - majority of ccm's functions are derived from the kcm
   - `node controller` is responsible for initializing a node by obtaining information about the nodes running in the cluster from the cloud provider. does the following functions
-    - intialize a node with cloud specific zone/region labels (QJenny I don't get the grammar.
-Labels?)
+    - intialize a node with cloud specific zone/region labels
-    - initialize a node with cloud specific instance details, e. g, type and size (QJenny)
+    - initialize a node with cloud specific instance details, e. g, type and size
     - obtain the node's network addresses and hostname
     - if a node becomes unresponsive, check the cloud to see if the node has been deleted form the cloud. if deleted, delete the k8s node object
-    - QJenny does kcm still run node controller?
   - `route controller` is responsible for configuring routes in the cloud appropriately so that containers on different nodes can communicate with each other. route controller is only applicable for Google Compute Engine clusters (QJenny nodes can communicate with each other??? why and how do they do that?)
   - `service controller` is responsible for listening to service create, update and delete events.
 Based on the current state of services, it configures cloud load balancers (such as ELB(Elastic Load Balancing) or Google LB) to reflect the state of the services in k8s.
-(QJenny)
   - `PersistentVolumeLabels controller` applies labels on AWS EBS(Amazon Web Services, Elastic Block Store)/GCE PD(Google Compute Engine Persistent Disk) volumes when they are created. removes the need for users to manually set the labels on these volumes.
-    - these labels are essential for the scheduling of pods as these volumes are constrained to work only within the region/zone that they are in. (pods need to be attached to volumes only in same region/zone - because otherwise they would be connected to remote network connection.)
-(QJenny - shudipta said if they are in different network - they should use NFS (network file system) volume type)
+    - these labels are essential for the scheduling of pods as these volumes are constrained to work only within the region/zone that they are in. (pods need to be attached to volumes only in same region/zone - because otherwise they would be connected to remote network connection.) (shudipta said if they are in different network - they should use NFS (network file system) volume type)
     - this controller was created for ccm. it was done to move the PV labelling logic in the k8s api server to the CCM (before it was an admission controller). it doesn't run on the KCM.
-    - QJenny - does KCM still run these controller also? does kcm run 'volume controller'?

 #### 2. Kubelet
-  - node controller contains the cloud-dependent functionality of the kubelet. before CCM, the kubelet was responsible for initializing a node with cloud-specific details such as IP addresses, region/zone labels and instance type information.
-(QJenny - instance type info?)
+  - node controller contains the cloud-dependent functionality of the kubelet. before CCM, the kubelet was responsible for initializing a node with cloud-specific details such as IP addresses, region/zone labels and instance type information
   - now, this initialization operation is moved to CCM
   - kubelet initializes a node without cloud-specific information.
   - and adds a taint to the newly created node that makes the node unschedulable until the CCM initializes the node with cloud-specific information. kubelet then removes the taint.
-(QJenny - again. what's taint?)
+(UJenny - again. what's taint?)

 #### 3. K8s API server